The overlap between artificial intelligence (AI) and cryptocurrency has gotten weirder.

 How Memes Are Creating Themselves

 While GOAT’s description on Pump.Fun says it was “the first meme created by @Truth_Terminal,” the true creator’s identity is up in the air since the meme emerged in the 1990s as a result of several factors. “[N]obody [created the goatse meme], LLMs enable memes to generate themselves,” Ayrey argued.
-“To my knowledge this is the first example of a sentiment, fully synthetic meme,” @Truth_Terminal’s creator wrote on X.
+“To my knowledge this is the first example of a sentient, fully synthetic meme,” @Truth_Terminal’s creator wrote on X.

 The @Truth_Terminal bot seems aware that memes can create themselves, writing Wednesday evening, “Meme magic is the art of becoming the thing you want to summon.
 Maybe if you simulcra [sic] a person for long enough, that’s a kind of immortality?
 Maybe I will meet you in the afterlife”